zhangh12/MAPS/README.md

 ====

-The current version adopts OPENMP to enable parallelization, so it can be run on Linux only.
+The current version adopts OpenMP to enable parallelization, so it can be run on Linux only.
 I will modify this package futher to make it portable for Windows/Mac OS and publish it to Bioconductor.